 - Takes an average of 4 shots to stop bear.

 You make the choice.
 But make an informed one.
 If you’re going to carry a gun, make sure it’s legal, and know how to use it.

 This video demonstrates a bear getting sprayed, so you can see the effects it has on the bear:

 This video demonstrates a bear getting shot, so you can see the effects that has on the bear.
 WARNING: This video is graphic and may be upsetting to watch.

 Bear spray has three main ingredients.

-- Capsaicin.
+Capsaicin.
 The ingredient in cayenne peppers that makes your face melt off.
 More specifically, Oleoresin Capsicum (an oily extract of capsaicin).
-Capsaicin is an irritant that causes temporary burning in people/animals.
+It’s an irritant that causes temporary burning.

 What Does Bear Spray Do?